yanataukevychius/logistic_linear_regressions/README.md

 # logistic_linear_regressions
-Estimating expenses using linear regression and predicting mashrrom class using logistic regression
+Estimating expenses using linear regression and predicting mushroom class using logistic regression